Saturday, May 12, 2018

 interurban coaches.
 Here is the Arbutus interior

-of mahogany with inlay of ebony/holly/ebony,
+of mahogany with an inlay of ebony/holly/ebony,

 gold leaf fleur-de-lis in the ceiling panels, green

-mohair plush-covered seats, interlocking
+mohair plush-covered seats,

-rubber-tile in the center and smoking compartment
+the center and smoking compartment

 floors.
 ORC/DGC slides.

-The Narcissus interior prior to restoration
+The Narcissus interior before restoration

-prior to the beginning of restoration in
+before the beginning of restoration in

 mid-2015.
 DGC photo.